postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 }
 ```

-The `env.create` action will return the total number of environments associated with Run in Postman buttons on the page on success or `false` on failure.
+The `env.create` action will return the total number of environments associated with Run in Postman buttons on the page on success and `false` on failure.

 ## Editing an existing environment